Who are we?

 - Director – Savannah Duke, Cooks Pest Control

 - Director – Kelly Palmer, Alabama Cooperative Extension System

 - Director – Wes Anderson, Alabama Power Company

-- Director – Jack Brewer, Lewis Pest Control
+- Director – Jack Brewer, Cooks Pest Control

 - Vendor Liaison – Drew Lockhart, Central Life Science